Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

-The mean-field equations \eqref{eq:sd2nn} could, in principle, be approximated through a particle approximation of the mean-field leading to the following conceptual (because map $\Ts_n$ is not known explicitly) algorithm: let $\sJ=\{1,\cdots, J\}$ and consider, for $(n,j) \in \Z^+ \times \sJ$, the interacting particle dynamical system
+The mean field equations \eqref{eq:sd2nn} could, in principle, be approximated through a particle approximation of the mean field leading to the following conceptual (because map $\Ts_n$ is not known explicitly) algorithm: let $\sJ=\{1,\cdots, J\}$ and consider, for $(n,j) \in \Z^+ \times \sJ$, the interacting particle dynamical system

 This evolves the particles $\{\vj_{n}\}_{j \in \sJ}$ into $\{\vj_{n+1}\}_{j \in \sJ}$.
 Here the $\{\xij_n\}$ are, for each $j$, random variables given by the known distribution of $\xi_n$ specified in \eqref{eq:ga} and, furthermore, are drawn independently with respect to each $(n,j) \in \Z^+ \times \sJ$.
 Similar considerations apply to the $\{\etj_n\}$ which, additionally, are independent of the $\{\xij_n\}$.
-It is intuitive that the large $J$ limit of this system recovers the mean-field dynamics \eqref{eq:sd2nn} and, in particular,
+It is intuitive that the large $J$ limit of this system recovers the mean field dynamics \eqref{eq:sd2nn} and, in particular,